browserengineering/book/book/forms.md

-One final thing: when we enter new text in a text area, we change the node tree, and that means that the layout that we derived from that tree is now invalid and needs to be recomputed, and we can\'t just call `browse`, since that will reload the web page and wipe out our changes.
+One final thing: when we enter new text in a text area, we change the node tree, and that means that the layout that we derived from that tree is now invalid and needs to be recomputed, and we can't just call `browse`, since that will reload the web page and wipe out our changes.
-Instead, let\'s split the second half of `browse` into its own function, which `browse` will now call:
+Instead, let's split the second half of `browse` into its own function, which `browse` will now call:

 ``` {.python}